-PENNSBURG, Pa. - Newly elected Upper Perkiomen School Board members voted by a narrow 5-4 margin to cease a multi-million dollar building project already in progress.
+PENNSBURG, Pa.
+(WPVI) -- Newly elected Upper Perkiomen School Board members voted by a narrow 5-4 margin to cease a multi-million dollar building project already in progress.

 Monday's school board meeting started with the swearing in of four new board members, members who ran on a platform of stopping the construction of the new Upper Perkiomen Middle School.